pkdone/atlas-org-config-checker/README.md

 The [Admin API](https://docs.atlas.mongodb.com/reference/api-resources/) for MongoDB Atlas does not provide one single resource to call to obtain all the configuration metadata for all the resources contained in an Atlas organisation.
 Therefore, this utility makes multiple API calls to get configuration data for every resource in the organisation and then combines these into one single representation of the organisation's current configuration.
 An example of the utility's checks, run against this configuration, is the detection of any 'banned' M0/M2/M5 shared clusters currently deployed in the Atlas organisation.

+This utility just reports the non-compliances it identifies.
+However, a more sophisticated version of these script could be programmed to then use the Atlas Admin API to automate corrective action, such as changing the configuration of a cluster to rectify the violation, or where direction re-configuration is not possible, pause or disabled the cluster to reduce the risk of the existing non-compliance.

 ## Main Process Flow Executed